The Inland Empire’s premier school of classical ballet

 After performing as a member of the Ensemble in 2001, Rebekah became a Rockette in 2002 and spent the next 5 seasons touring with Radio City across the United States.
 Since 2007, Rebekah has performed at Radio City Music Hall in New York and has held a Swing position since 2010.
 In her years as a Rockette, Rebekah has been privileged to perform in The Macy’s Thanksgiving Day Parade, Tree Lighting at Rockefeller Center, Rachael Ray, The Today Show, Dancing with the Stars, and Live with Kelly.

 Rebekah has over 17 years of teaching experience at multiple studios in Southern California, master classes throughout the United States and in Australia, and many Rockette Experiences and Rockette Summer Intensives.
-After traveling the world for 6 months, Rebekah earned her Pilates certification and is now living in New York City with her husband Steven whom she married in 2009.
+After traveling the world for 6 months, Rebekah earned her Pilates certification and is now living in Riverside with husband Steve and daughter Story Ann.

 RIVERSIDE BALLET ARTS GUEST ARTISTS